Seeking to explain thermodynamics based on moving and interacting atoms

 H₁ = H₂

-ΔH = 0 for adiabatic, isenthalpic fluid flow — meaning no heat transfer and no shaft work beyond the flow work itself.
+ΔH = 0 for adiabatic, isenthalpic flow — no heat transfer, no shaft work beyond the flow work itself.

 Just as U is the conserved property of choice for non-flowing systems, H becomes the conserved property of choice for flowing systems.
 Enthalpy wasn’t invented arbitrarily.
-It was constructed to solve a specific physical problem: how to account for both the internal energy of a flowing fluid and the work required to push it downstream.
+It was constructed to solve a specific physical problem: how to account for both the internal energy of a flowing fluid and the work required to push it through the flow stream against downstream pressure.
+The two-piston picture captures this exactly.
 H = U + PV does exactly that — and nothing more.

 END